The Bioengineering Lecture

 Dr. Natalia Trayanova is a Professor in the Department of Biomedical Engineering and the Institute for Computational Medicine, and directs the Computational Cardiology Laboratory at Johns Hopkins University.
 Dr. Trayanova is known for her pioneering work in Computational Cardiology, for which, in 2013, she received the NIH Director’s Pioneer Award.
 Dr. Trayanova is the inaugural Murray B. Sachs Endowed Chair in Biomedical Engineering.
 She is a Fellow of the International Academy of Medical and Biological Engineering, Heart Rhythm Society, American Heart Association, Biomedical Engineering Society, and the American Institute for Medical and Biological Engineering.

-The translational research in Dr. Trayanova’s Computational Cardiology Laboratory centers around improvement of the clinical therapies of atrial and ventricular ablation, and the risk stratification for arrhythmias using a personalized MRI-based simulation approach.
-The basic science research in Dr. Trayanova lab focuses on understanding the pathological electrophysiological and electromechanical behavior of the heart, with emphasis on the mechanisms for cardiac arrhythmogenesis and pump dysfunction.
+The translational research in Dr. Trayanova’s Computational Cardiology Laboratory centres around improvement of the clinical therapies of atrial and ventricular ablation, and the risk stratification for arrhythmias using a personalized MRI-based simulation approach.
+The basic science research in Dr. Trayanova lab focuses on understanding the pathological electrophysiological and electromechanical behaviour of the heart, with emphasis on the mechanisms for cardiac arrhythmogenesis and pump dysfunction.

 Research in Dr. Trayanova’s laboratory is supported by grants from NIH, NSF, and the American Heart Association.
 Dr. Trayanova has published extensively: she is the author of over 250 peer-reviewed journal publications in prestigious journals.
 Dr. Trayanova has presented at many international meetings and has given numerous keynote and plenary lectures.
 She is the recipients of many research awards, among which the Discovery Innovation Award, Excellence in Research and Scholarship Award, and Outstanding Researcher Award, and the Fulbright Distinguished Research Award.
 She has also received awards for excellence in teaching.